yinshiyionly/heygem/README.md

 ## [Nvidia 50 Series GPU Version Notice]

 1. Tested and verified on 5090 GPU
-2. For installation instructions, see <a href="#nvidia-50-series-gpu-server-deployment-solution">Nvidia 50 Series GPU Server Deployment Solution</a>
+2. For installation instructions, see <a href="#Server-Deployment-Solution-for-NVIDIA-50-Series-Graphics-Cards">Server Deployment Solution for NVIDIA 50 Series Graphics Cards</a>

 ## [New Ubuntu Version Notice]